Drain Field Repair & Restoration

 Can a completely failed drain field be restored?

 In many cases, yes.
 A-1 Bill Gibson Septic Service has restored drain fields that other companies recommended replacing entirely.
 Soil fracturing, aggressive biomat treatment, and selective lateral replacement can bring a dormant field back to active status.
-Some situations do require full replacement — we’ll tell you honestly after our camera inspection and perc testing which approach fits your property.
+Some situations do require full replacement – we’ll explain what we find after our camera inspection and perc testing, recommend the best approach, and keep you informed so you can make the right decision for your property.

 Does drain field repair require a permit?